Ada-Developers-Academy/daily-curriculum/topic_resources/sinatra-practice.md

 ## Sinatra Practice

+The purpose of the Sinatra Practice is to learn and practice the basics of a Sinatra application.
+The end result should be a single page website hosted on Heroku.
+The application will also be used as a "blank canvas" to learn and experiment with HTML and CSS.

+#### After this lesson you will be able to:

+1. Create a basic Sinatra application
+2. Define url's that the application will accept (routes)
+3. Create an individual html/erb file for our route
+4. Add basic HTML/CSS to the viewable page
+5. Start the application on a local server
+6. View the application in a web browser
+7. Use Heroku to deploy and host the application for the world to see

+### Get Started
 We will be creating a simple Sinatra application that serves a single simple page.
-At any point you are stuck in this walk-through, you can refer to my completed project on [Github](https://github.com/Ada-Developers-Academy/daily-curriculum/tree/master/week4/friday/sinatra_practice)
+At any point you are stuck in this walk-through, you can refer to the completed project on [Github](https://github.com/Ada-Developers-Academy/daily-curriculum/sinatra_practice)

+### What is Sinatra?
+Sinatra is a DSL for quickly creating web applications with Ruby

 #### Setup